roman-bushuiev/ProteinTTT/README.md

 ProteinTTT is a package that allows you to use test-time training (TTT) to improve the performance of protein language models via on-the-fly per-protein customization.

-🚨 The repository is under active development.

 ## Installation

-Please first install the model you are planning to use with TTT and then install ProteinTTT:
+Please first install the model you are planning to use with ProteinTTT and then install the package itself:

 ```bash
 git clone https://github.com/anton-bushuiev/ProteinTTT && pip install -e ProteinTTT